 - Plays a major role in developing our children’s love and passion for learning using Hooks and Celebrations as motivational tools

-- Celebrates equity and diversity supporting the pupils’ spiritual, moral, social and cultural development
+- Celebrates equality and diversity supporting the pupils’ spiritual, moral, social and cultural development

 - Develops children as leaders by valuing children’s voices and individual contributions and offering a range of opportunities to develop their leadership skills e.g. roles of Prefects; Schools Council; Sports Leaders; Librarians and through responsibilities given in their class.